Why tackle waste?

 Third, recycling (or composting) enables your old stuff to be turned into something new, rather than just thrown away.

 There are dozens of little changes you can make to your lifestyle that will add up to make a real difference to help wildlife and the environment.
 We've put together some simple and easy hints and tips on how you can live a greener lifestyle.

 What can I do?

-Recycle your old mobile phones and inkjet cartridges and you'll not only help the environment but help us continue our conservation work.
+Recycle your old mobile phones and you'll not only help the environment but help us continue our conservation work.